neoking89/owlsight/README.md

 Owlsight uses a configuration file in JSON-format to adjust various parameters.
 The configuration is divided into five main sections: `main`, `model`,  `generate`, `rag` and `huggingface`.
 Here's an overview of the application architecture:

 Main Menu:
 - assistant: Chat with the loaded model.
 Use {{expression}} to pass python code directly.
-Or e.g. [[image: path/to/image.jpg]] to pass an image to the model.
+Or e.g. [[image: path/to/image.jpg]] to pass an image to the model
 - shell: Execute shell commands
 - python: Enter Python interpreter
 - config: Configuration settings